josiemundi/CloudEvents-as-SSE/README.md

 # CloudEvents-as-SSE
-Simple demo of sending CloudEvents as Server Sent Events
+Simple demo of sending CloudEvents as Server Sent Events using Go.